-In this article we introduce robustness measures in the context of multi-objective integer linear programming problems.
+Abstract In this article we introduce robustness measures in the context of multi-objective integer linear programming problems.
 The proposed measures are in line with the concept of decision space robustness, which considers the uncertainty with respect to the implementation of a specific solution.
 An efficient solution is considered to be decision space robust if many solutions in its neighborhood are efficient as well.
-This rather new area of research differs from robustness concepts dealing with imperfect knowledge (arbitrariness, uncertainty, imprecision, and ill-determination) of data parameters.
+This rather new area of research differs from robustness concepts dealing with imperfect knowledge of data parameters.
 Our approach implies a two-phase procedure, where in the first phase the set of all efficient solutions is computed, and in the second phase the neighborhood of each one of the solutions is determined.
 The indicators we propose are based on the knowledge of these neighborhoods.
-They are mainly of two types, cardinality indicators and quality indicators.
-We discuss consistency properties for the indicators and present some numerical evaluations for specific problem classes.
+We discuss consistency properties for the indicators, present some numerical evaluations for specific problem classes and show potential fields of application.

-Keywords: multi-objective integer linear programming, decision space robustness, connectedness of efficient solutions, representation, decision analysis.
+Keywords multi-objective integer programming \cdot decision space robustness \cdot connectedness of efficient solutions \cdot representation \cdot decision analysis